ndy-s/nvim-config/README.md

 # My Neovim Config
-I created this setup to boost my workflow and productivity.
-It currently supports Shell, Lua, JavaScript, TypeScript, PHP, and Java.
-It's easy to customize if you need to add support for more languages or adjust it to fit your specific needs.
+This is my Neovim setup built using Lua designed to boost my workflow and productivity, as it's blazingly faster than any other IDE I've used.
+For LSP, Treesitter, formatting, and debugging, it currently supports Shell, Lua, JavaScript, TypeScript, PHP, and Java.
+It's also easy to customize if you need to add support for more languages or adjust it to fit your specific needs.

 ## Preview
 Here’s a preview of what my Neovim setup looks like in action: